VMT19937: A SIMD-Friendly Pseudo Random Number Generator based on Mersenne Twister 19937: Introduction

 \section{Introduction}

-Many simulation applications necessitate the generation of extensive sequences of pseudo-random numbers.
+Many simulation applications necessitate the generation of long sequences of pseudo-random numbers.
 These sequences appear statistically random despite being produced by deterministic and repeatable algorithms, effectively approximating some statistical properties of true randomness.

 Various algorithms for pseudo-random number generators (PRNGs) are available, each differing in complexity and approximating distinct properties of true randomness.
 In specific application domains, the simplest and fastest PRNG that satisfies the required randomness properties is typically adopted.
 For example, Monte Carlo simulations demand long sequences of random numbers adhering to the central limit theorem hypothesis, requiring independence and identical distribution among the numbers.
 Linear recurrences modulo 2 serve as widely used building blocks for constructing PRNGs meeting such requirements.
 They involve a long binary state vector that evolves iteratively through linear recurrences.